Pete Musser

 Warren Van Dyke "Pete" Musser (December 15, 1926 – November 25, 2019) was the chairman of the Musser Group.
 He was the founder of Safeguard Scientifics, a venture capital firm that invested in technology companies.
 At the peak of the dot-com bubble, Musser was a billionaire on paper; however, when the bubble burst, he lost almost his entire fortune.

 Musser was a philanthropist and The Musser Foundation has donated over $50 million to organizations including the Boy Scouts of America.

-Musser has served on the board of directors of the Cradle of Liberty Council.
+Musser served on the board of directors of the Cradle of Liberty Council.
 The Musser Award for Excellence in Leadership from Fox School of Business and Management at Temple University and the Musser Scout Reservation in Montgomery County, Pennsylvania, are named after Musser.

 Early life and education

-Musser was born in the Harrisburg, Pennsylvania, area on December 15, 1926 and earned a Bachelor of Science in Industrial Engineering at Lehigh University in 1949.
+Musser was born in the Harrisburg, Pennsylvania, area on December 15, 1926.
+He earned a Bachelor of Science in Industrial Engineering at Lehigh University in 1949.

 Career

-In 1952, at the age of 25, Musser went to work as a stockbroker trainee for Hornblower & Weeks.
+In 1952, at the age of 25, Musser began work as a stockbroker trainee for Hornblower & Weeks.
 The next year, he left the company with others to form their own company.
 In 1955, his company acquired Safe-Guard Corporation and in 1966, Musser's firm changed its name to Safeguard Industries.
 Musser invested in technology companies in Philicon Valley such as QVC, Comcast, and Novell, which resulted in a $200 million profit.